Margandalf/english-for-designers/01-design-manifesto/index.md

 - Find the easiest way to do the job well and save your time.
 - Work smart, not hard.
 ### Don't give up
-- My [friend](https://github.com/sprtokiller) told me ``Všechno jde, když se chce`` meaning Everything goes well if you put your mind to it!
+- My [friend](https://github.com/sprtokiller) told me ``"Všechno jde, když se chce"`` meaning Everything goes well if you put your mind to it!